TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 He invited me to stay the night in their tent, and I enthusiastically accepted.

-Late in the afternoon the clouds cleared, the light softened, and I found myself without much to do.
-I showed the nomads some photos of my family, and of my girlfriend Lola.
-It was difficult to explain what I meant by girlfriend, so I just told them she was my fiancé.
+Late in the afternoon, the clouds cleared, the light softened, and I found myself without much to do.
+I showed the nomads some photos of my family and girlfriend, Lola.
+It was difficult to explain what I meant by girlfriend, so I told them she was my fiancé.

-Fatima’s mother, a woman who must have been more than 80 years old, with a face as wrinkled as tree bark and glassy eyes, sat on a blanket beside me, alongside her two grandchildren, Fatima’s children, Omer and Asya.
+Fatima’s mother, who must have been more than 80 years old, with a face as wrinkled as tree bark and glassy eyes, sat on a blanket beside me alongside her two grandchildren, Omer and Asya, Fatima’s children.

 "Where are you from?" the grandmother asked.